-Reverend Phil regularly leads collective worship in school and the children attend services at Church including Christmas and Harvest.
-A team of lay people present 'Open the Book,' bringing Bible stories to life in school.
+Reverend Phil regularly leads collective worship in school and the children attend services at Church to recognise important Christian Festivals including Christmas, Easter and Harvest.

 Church links help the children to become familiar with Christian worship, values and traditions within the larger context of the many beliefs and spiritualties in society.